-The Winnipeg School of Communication is an educational initiative that aims to enhance language, literacy, and communication skills by way of providing effective training in textual analysis to teachers and students of media, technology, and the environment.
+The Winnipeg School of Communication is a professional development company serving a community of lifelong learners.
+Using the powers of inquiry, dialogue, and textual pedagogies, we help guide educators on their quest for continued growth.
+Our goal is to enhance language, literacy, and communication skills by providing effective training in textual analysis to teachers and students of culture, technology, and the environment.
 The Winnipeg School believes in educating students about media—specifically their use and abuse, their often-invisible side effects, and especially their unintended consequences.

 The Winnipeg School of Communication bridges the gap between conventional academic approaches to the study of media and the real-time experiences of people in their everyday lives.
 The School lends a non-partisan voice to the call for a recovery of human scale and human values by fostering awareness of the full range of effects that accompany current levels of worldwide media involvement.
 Through conversation and education, it aims to mitigate their toll on individual mental health, personal well-being, community life, and the biosphere.
 It also avails of the deep wells of wisdom that have been made available for the generations to draw upon in pursuing a way through the often confusing, contradictory, and biased messaging about media and communications technology in contemporary societies.